 We may submit applications to receive grant funding from governmental and non-governmental entities.
+We account for grants by analogizing to the grant accounting model under IAS 20, Accounting for Government Grants and Disclosure of Government Assistance.

-Grant funding received that involves no conditions or continuing performance obligations is recognized upon receipt.
-Grant funding with conditions or obligations is recognized as the conditions or obligations are fulfilled.
-We have made an accounting policy election to record such unconditional grants, including the Australia research and development credit, as other income in the condensed consolidated statements of operations and comprehensive loss.
-We recognize the Australia research and development credit in an amount equal to the qualifying expenses incurred in each period multiplied by the applicable reimbursement percentage.
+We recognize grant funding without conditions or continuing performance obligations, including the Australia research and development credit, as other income in the condensed consolidated statements of operations and comprehensive income (loss).
+We accrue the Australia research and development credit receivable in other current assets (see Note 5) in the condensed consolidated balance sheets in an amount equal to the qualifying expenses incurred in each period multiplied by the applicable reimbursement percentage and we recognize other income in the condensed consolidated statements of operations and comprehensive income (loss).
+After submission of our Australia tax return, we receive a cash refund of the Australia research and development credit and relieve the receivable.

-Grant funding with conditions or obligations is recognized in the period during which the related qualifying expenses are incurred, provided that the conditions under which the grants were provided have been met.
-Any amount received in advance of fulfilling such conditions or obligations is recorded in accrued liabilities on the condensed consolidated balance sheets if the conditions or obligations are expected to be met within the next twelve months.
-Grant funding recognized on conditional grants is included as a reduction in research and development expenses in the condensed consolidated statements of operations and comprehensive loss as the conditions are tied to our research and development efforts, and as the arrangement between us and the organizations are not part of our ongoing, major, or central operations.
-We recorded grants as reductions of research and development expenses of \$0 and \$0.2 million for the three months ended June 30, 2022 and 2021, respectively; and \$0 and \$0.2 million for the six months ended June 30, 2022 and 2021, respectively.
+We recognize grant funding with conditions or continuing performance obligations as a reduction in research and development expenses in the condensed consolidated statements of operations and comprehensive income (loss) in the period during which the related qualifying expenses are incurred and as the conditions or performance obligations are fulfilled.
+Any amount received in advance of fulfilling such conditions or performance obligations is recorded in accrued liabilities in the condensed consolidated balance sheets if the conditions or performance obligations are expected to be met within the next twelve months.
+We recorded grants as a reduction of research and development expenses of \$0 and \$0 for the three months ended September 30, 2022 and 2021, respectively; and \$0 and \$0.2 million for the nine months ended September 30, 2022 and 2021, respectively.